 Japanese American Cultural and Community Center

-or, Garden of the Clear Stream.’
-It gives its visitors a peaceful and zen paradise to relax, reflect, and spend time with friends and families.
-The garden is perfect for a quick stroll to take a break from the hectic city life.
+or, Garden of the Clear Stream.
+It gives its visitors a peaceful and zen paradise in which to relax, reflect and spend time with friends and family.
+The garden is the perfect spot for a stroll away from the hectic city.
 The cultural and community center also house the Aratani Theater which hosts a few exciting cultural or music events every month.
-To find out more about the date and time of the events, visit their calendar of events on their website.
+To find out more about the date and time of the events, visit their calendar of events on their website

 Tokyo Japanese Outlet

 brings the latest Japanese products to you.
 Find hidden treasures and useful everyday items in its vast selection of products.
-This store has everything you have ever dreamed of, including life sized stuffed animals (Hello Kitty, Gudetama, Pokemon, Rilakkuma), Japanese movies, stationary, utensils, and delicious Japanese snacks.
-The store is located at the center of the Japanese Village Plaza Mall, making this the perfect place to browse before, after, or while you are waiting for your meal.
+This store has everything you have ever dreamed of, including life sized stuffed animals (Hello Kitty, Gudetama, Pokemon, Rilakkuma), Japanese movies, stationery, utensils and delicious Japanese snacks.
+The store is located at the center of the Japanese Village Plaza Mall, making this the perfect place to browse before or after a meal.

-As one of the few authentic Japanese markets in the area, you can find a great variety of Japanese goodies, snacks, drinks, and food in this quaint little market.
-Nijiya market imports its specialty goods from Japan, making it one of the only places where you can find them.
+in the area, and you can find a great variety of Japanese goodies, snacks, drinks, and food in this quaint little market.
+Nijiya market imports its specialty goods from Japan, making it the place for specialist items.
 It carries a wide selection of Japanese snacks, including green tea KitKat, Strawberry KitKat, Pocky, soda and more.
 To make life easier for its customers, there is a pre-made food selection of sushi, sandwiches, and bento (Japanese boxed meals).
 The gourmet Japanese food and goods of this market cannot be found anywhere else, so if you are craving Japanese snacks and are in need of fresh Japanese ingredients for cooking, this is the place to visit.

 MAX Karaoke Studio

-Come sing your heart out at MAX Karaoke Studio.
-This locations consists of private rooms for you to rent, giving your group a private and more intimate karaoke experience.
-With the latest music choices and over 2000 songs in its selection in English, Chinese, Japanese, Korean, German, you are bound to find your favorite song to sing.
+.
+This location consists of private rooms for you to rent, giving your group a more intimate karaoke experience.
+With the latest music choices and over 2,000 songs in its selection in English, Chinese, Japanese, Korean and German, you are bound to find your favorite song to sing.
 You are welcome to bring your own food and drink for a small fee.

 Mikawaya Mochi Ice Cream

 ice cream treat.
-The chewy mochi exterior protects its refreshing ice cream filling, bringing a new twist to the ice cream experience.
+The chewy rice dough exterior protects the refreshing ice-cream filling, bringing a new twist to the ice-cream experience.
 Try classic flavors such as green tea, red bean, and strawberry.
 Or, be adventurous other unique flavors such as plum wine, black sesame, and Kona coffee.